stevemidway/ggSeminar/07_TimeSeries.md

 data types.
 If any measure of time occurs along the *x*-axis, it can be called time series.
-This lesson will not instruct you on how to analyze time series data, but will provide you with some approaches to displaying time series data, drawn primarily from the `ggtimeseries` package and tutorial.
+This lesson will not instruct you on how to analyze time series data, but will provide you with some approaches to displaying time series data, drawn primarily from the `ggTimeSeries` package and tutorial.

-First, install `ggtimeseries` and some other libraries we will need
+First, install `ggTimeSeries` and some other libraries we will need.

 ``` r
 devtools::install_github('Ather-Energy/ggTimeSeries')